Pose And Joint-Aware Action Recognition: Experiments

 \subsection{Implementation Details}

-For all the datasets we extract pose using an off-the-shelf pose detector \cite{cao2018openpose} which gives heat-maps per frame for the video.
-We use the COCO trained model which returns 18 joints + background. $L_{reg}$ loss on the weights $w_i$ is used to train our best model.
-We use a sigmoid temperature value of $2/3$ for all experiments.
-We train all models using the Adam optimizer with an initial learning rate of $10^{-4}$ with learning rate drop on accuracy plateau.
-We include additional implementation details in the supplementary.
-We used wandb\cite{wandb} for hyperparameter tuning and experiment logging.
+For all the datasets we extract pose using an off-the-shelf pose detector \cite{cao2018openpose} which gives heatmaps per frame for the video.
+We use the COCO trained pose extractor which returns 18 joints + background.
+We train the models using the Adam optimizer with a learning rate drop on accuracy plateau.
+We used cross-entropy for single label classification tasks and binary cross-entropy for multi-label tasks.
+Models are trained with the loss function $\mathcal{L}_{cls} + \lambda \mathcal{L}_{cont}$ where $\lambda$ is chosen empirically.
+For multi-label tasks, two instances are considered positives if they share any of the labels.
+We used our own implementation of PoTion (baseline) since the official implementation is not publicly available.